 The Extrovert INFJ

 While INFJs are often rather internalized people, there are parts of them that can appear rather extroverted.
-Some INFJs are more outgoing than others, and possess many traits which can easily be confused as extroverted.
+Some INFJs are more outgoing than others and possess many traits which can easily be confused as extroverted.
 While the INFJ might require a lot of time alone, there are times when they don’t actually want to be by themselves.
 They are extremely complex people, with contradicting qualities which make them difficult to understand sometimes.
 While they might be introverts, INFJs have a way of surprising people and contradicting themselves which can certainly make them harder to peg than a simple blanket description.

 The fact that people are more complex than a personality type, is why uncovering these finer details is so important.
 This is especially important for the rare and unique INFJ personality.
-Their contradicting qualities means that they require a little more digging in order to fully and truly understand who they are and what makes them tick.
+Their contradicting qualities mean that they require a little more digging in order to fully and truly understand who they are and what makes them tick.

 They Crave Connection

-They often have romantic hearts, which are reaching out for someone to appreciate and understand them.
+They often have romantic hearts, reaching out for someone to appreciate and understand them.
 While they have a hard time opening up, INFJs truly want to feel understood by someone else.
-This is why they might appear less like an introvert, since they often are searching for a sense of understanding that is difficult to find without making connections and reaching out to people in some ways.
+This is why they might appear less like an introvert since they often are searching for a sense of understanding that is difficult to find without making connections and reaching out to people in some ways.

 They Are People Focused

 While INFJs might be internalized people who enjoy time alone, they also are very people focused.
 They understand the emotions of others naturally, and this often draws them towards people.
-When they witness someone in pain or in need, it is often the INFJs goal to help them and make things better.
+When they witness someone in pain or need, it is often the INFJs goal to help them and make things better.
 While they are introverted, this quality of empathy and compassion can cause them to seem much more extroverted.
-They might become drained afterwards, but they still find themselves rather focused on people and wanting to help them and ease their sadness in some ways.
+They might become drained afterward, but they still find themselves rather focused on people and want to help them and ease their sadness in some ways.